Premises Liability Attorney

 Premises Liability law is the body of law which makes the person who is in possession of land or premises responsible for certain injuries suffered by persons who are present on the premises.

 Although some premises cases, such as so-called “slip and fall” cases, can seem simple, in some states the law now very much favors the premises owner.

-In assessing a premises liability case, it is often helpful to consult with a lawyer.
-If you wish to consult a lawyer, call us today or fill out our Free Attorney Consultation form.
-A premises owner faced with a lawsuit should file a claim with his insurance carrier.
+In assessing a premises liability case, it is often helpful to consult with a Personal Injury Lawyer.
+A premises owner faced with a lawsuit should file a claim with their insurance carrier.